How to Become a Medical Assistant

 An externship is an opportunity for you to shadow a specialist in your chosen field and learn more about what they do.
 Medical assistant externships are great for learning and future employability.
 They can also help you decide if the career path is right for you.

-Look for a program that provides these kinds of opportunities for their students.
+Look for a program that provides support for finding these kinds of opportunities.

 7) Help With Employment